sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 3. **Transferring Floppy Images**: Move your `.ST` and `.MSA` formatted floppy images into the `floppies` directory.
 The board recognizes these files automatically.

 4. **Initialization and Configuration**:
-   - Insert the microSD into the SidecarT board.
+   - Insert the microSD into the Multi-device.
    - Power up the board; it should recognize the microSD card automatically.
    - Enter `Configurator` mode by pressing the `SELECT` button.
 Navigate to `Emulate Floppy` menu option.
    - A menu will display the following options: